magrilu/magrilu.github.io/_pages/iacv.md

 ***

 > ##### Theses in Computer Vision available!
-If you are interested in doing a [thesis in Computer Vision](https://magrilu.github.io/thesis/) send an email to schedule a meeting!
+If you are interested in doing a [thesis in Computer Vision](https://magrilu.github.io/thesis/) send me an email to schedule a meeting!

 ***